matthutchinson/acts_as_textcaptcha/README.md

 [Rails.cache](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html)
 object.

-## Rails 2 support
+## Rails 2 Support

-Support for Rails 2 was dropped with the release of v4.1.0.
+Support for Rails 2 was dropped with the release of `v4.1.0`.
 If you would like to continue to use this gem with an older version of Rails (>= 2.3.8), please lock the version to `4.0.0`.
 Like so;